 Fix: You may be able to clean your gas cap and unclog the vent.
 If you are unable to remove the clog, replace your cap with a new gas cap.

 4. Bad Spark Plug or Loose Connection

 A fouled spark plug can cause intermittent starting and running problems.
 A damaged spark plug, an incorrect air gap, and loose wires can also cause your mower to not start.

 Fix: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug(s).
-Make sure to gap them according to manufacturer’s specifications.
+Make sure to gap them according to the manufacturer’s specifications.